k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md

 <tr>
 <td style="width: 300px;"><strong>Affinity</strong></td>
 <td style="width: 600px;">
-<p class="unchanged rich-diff-level-one">Where the details of the node assigned to the job are entered.
+<p class="unchanged rich-diff-level-one">The details of the node assigned to the job.
 Affinity can be set using either one of the following options:</p>
 <ul class="unchanged rich-diff-level-one">
 <li class="unchanged">IP address of a Fabric node.</li>
 <li class="unchanged">Data Center (DC) Name.</li>